Ekii0/Ekii0/README.md

 - 👀 I’m interested in blockchain and smart contract development.
 - 🌱 I’m currently learning Solidity.
 - 💞️ I’m looking to collaborate on the future of web3.
-- 📫 How to reach me: Discord ekiio#1042
+- 📫 How to reach me: Discord ekiio#1042 Twitter @ekiio6

 <!---
 Ekii0/Ekii0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.